Stacktical/stacktical.github.io/_posts/2019-09-21-ipfs-server-google-cloud-platform.md

 ## NGINX Proxy Setup

-A NGINX installation as a proxy pass will enable us to store data with POST methods to `https://<your ipfs domain>/api/v0/add` and fetch them with GET method to`https://<your ipfs domain>/ipfs`
+An NGINX installation as a proxy pass will enable us to store data with POST methods to `https://<your ipfs domain>/api/v0/add` and fetch them with GET method to`https://<your ipfs domain>/ipfs`

 First let's install nginx. on Debian Based distributions: